Comcast/cmb/README.txt

 There are three different ways to access CNS / CQS services:

-1. Using the web based Admin UI
+1. Using the web based Admin UI:

 The Admin UI is a simple Web UI for testing and administration purposes.
 To access the Admin UI use any web browser and go to